-WHEREFORE, Plaintiff respectfully prays this Court to:
+WHEREFORE, Plaintiff G.Y.J.P. respectfully prays this Court to:

 - a.
-Certify a Class of: All unaccompanied noncitizen children who (1) are or will be detained in U.S. government custody in the United States, and (2) are or will be subjected to the Title 42 Process; - b.
-Appoint the undersigned as Class Counsel; - c.
-Declare unlawful the Title 42 Process as applied to Plaintiff and Class Members; - d.
-Enter an order enjoining Defendants from applying the Title 42 Process to Plaintiff and Class Members; - e.
-Enter an order providing relief for Plaintiff and Class Members by ordering that Defendants stay their expulsion, remove them from the Title 42 Process, and to afford them the TVPRA's statutory requirements and protections, as well as the procedures guaranteed by the INA including access to asylum, withholding of removal, CAT relief, and all other forms of relief to which they are eligible; - f.
-Award Plaintiff's counsel reasonable attorneys' fees under the Equal Access to Justice Act, and any other applicable statute or regulation; and - g.
+Declare unlawful the Title 42 Process as applied to G.Y.J.P.; - b.
+Enter an order vacating G.Y.J.P.'s expulsion, vacating the Title 42 Process as applied to her, and enjoining Defendants from applying the Title 42 Process to her; - c.
+Enter an order providing relief for G.Y.J.P. by ordering that Defendants return her for reprocessing of her application for admission without subjecting her to the Title 42 Process, and to afford her the TVPRA's statutory requirements and protections, as well as access to asylum, withholding of removal, CAT relief, and all other forms of relief to which she is eligible;

+d.
+Award Plaintiff's counsel reasonable attorneys' fees under the Equal Access to Justice e.
 Grant such further relief as the Court deems just, equitable, and appropriate.

+Act, and any other applicable statute or regulation; and,

-Dated: August 14, 2020
+Dated: June 8, 2020 Respectfully submitted,

-Stephen B. Kang
+Stephen B. Kang\

-Cody Wofsy
+Cody Wofsy\

-Morgan Russell
+Morgan Russell\

-Adrienne Harrold
+Adrienne Harrold\

 American Civil Liberties Union Foundation,

 Immigrants' Rights Project

 39 Drumm Street

 San Francisco, CA 94111

 Tel: (415) 343-0770

-Andre Segura
+Andre Segura\

-Kathryn Huddleston
+Kathryn Huddleston\

-Rochelle Garza
+Rochelle Garza\

-Brantley Shaw Drake
+Brantley Shaw Drake\

-American Civil Liberties Union Foundation

-of Texas, Inc.
+American Civil Liberties Union Foundation of Texas, Inc.

 5225 Katy Freeway, Suite 350

 Houston, Texas 77007

 Tel.
 (713) 942-8146